dwyer2bp/ros/src/kinect_topdownview/kinect_topdownview.md

   3. Open another terminal, and run rqt by typing 'rqt'.
 Open up an image viewer (Plugins/Visualization/Image_View)
   4. Find and select the kinect topdown image ("/camera/kinect_topdown_img")

-Dependencies:
-You need to have installed:
+Dependencies: (after installing ros-<distro>-ros-base, tested on ros-indigo) You need to have installed:
-  1. "ros-<distro>-libpcl"? (to compile and run my processing code).
-I actually forget the actual pkg name.
-I will update this as soon as I remember or find out!
+  1. ros-<distro>-libpcl-ros (to compile and run my processing code)
   2. ros-<distro>-rqt (to view the image in rqt)
   3. ros-<distro>-rqt-common-plugins (to view the image in rqt)
   4. ros-<distro>-freenect-launch or ros-<distro>-openni-launch
+  5. ros-<distro>-laser-geometry (I have this as a dependency in the cmakefile, so either install or remove from CMakelists.txt)
+  6.
 Hopefully this is complete.
 If not, I'll work withyou.

 If you have any issues, you can make a post @ devtalk.nvidia.com